INTERRELIGIOUS DIALOGUE IN COUNTERACTING VIOLENT EXTREMISM IN AFRICA

 30.04.2025 | Autonomous University of Lisbon

-In addition to the analysis of the specificities of each country in terms of conflict dynamics and peacebuilding, some shared points were identified regarding interreligious collaboration in countering violent extremism in Africa:
+In addition to analysing the specificities of each country regarding its conflict dynamics and peacebuilding, the seminars enabled the identification of some common key messages regarding interfaith collaboration in combating violent extremism in Africa:

 - The root causes of violent extremism are rarely linked to religion, which has been instrumentalised to generate divisions and conflicts.